Sergujest/Scraping-Case/README.md

 # How To Use

 After cloning everything, write "python3 quickstart.py" to terminal.
-Authorize your google account.

-Here is the google sheet document you are scraping to: https://docs.google.com/spreadsheets/d/1Ut5ObFO6cXEZaMAoRcZHwViaVDjuejoLQCd-4PsA7uQ/edit?usp=sharing
+Authorize your google account, then the program will start to scrape.
+Be sure to change spreadsheetID in writeonsheet file.

 # Why Using Selenium